 Table 1.
 Summary of the parameters adopted in our WMAP1 and WMAP7 cosmologies, as well as of the scale factors, f_l , f{mp} and $f{m{vir}}$ for simulation box length, particle mass and halo mass, respectively.
 Here F is a function of (original) halo concentration parameter c and of the ratio between the (dimensionless) matter density in the WMAP1 cosmology at the output redshift under consideration, $\Omega_o(z_o)$, and that for WMAP7 at the redshift to which this ouput maps, $\Omega_t(z_t)$.
-In addition we give the redshifts z_o in WMAP1 which are mapped to redshifts $z_t=0$, ~ 1 and ~ 3 in WMAP7 of the simulation particles in these runs is $m_p = 8.61 \times 10^8$ (MS), 6.88×10^6 (MS-II) and $9.31 \times 10^8 M{\odot}$ (MS-W7).
+In addition we give the redshifts z_o in WMAP1 which are mapped to redshifts $z_t = 0$, ~ 1 and ~ 3 in WMAP7 in matching many local galaxy properties, including the Tully-Fisher relation, galaxy correlation functions and the observed stellar mass-halo mass relation.
+Its assumptions are at least approximately obeyed by more physical models for the formation and evolution of the galaxy population (e.g. Guo et al. 2011)